Mr. Stain on Junk Alley: Reviews

 The series received a positive response from reviewers.
 Reviewers generally felt that the show could be watched by any viewer and praised the "infectious" and "foot-tapping" music of the end credits.
-John Sinnott of DVD talk compared it to Charlie Chaplin, commenting that it is "very funny and filled with well thought out slapstick, calling it "a very fun and touching show and one of the better anime sets to be released so far this year.
+John Sinnott of DVDtalk compared it to Charlie Chaplin, commenting that it is "very funny and filled with well thought out slapstick, calling it "a very fun and touching show and one of the better anime sets to be released so far this year.
 Otaku fans of well crafted comedy alike should give this series a look."
-He was impressed by the non use of dialogue, saying that the bitter sweet moments in the show "gives it heart", his opinion was more mixed on the fourteenth episode which, he felt, "did drag a bit."
+He was impressed by the lack of dialogue and felt the show's bittersweet moments "gives it heart", his opinion was more mixed on the fourteenth episode which, he felt, "did drag a bit."

 Jeremy Mullin from IGN called the show "weird", but thought that the weirdness made the show appealing, especially the "Looney Tunes"-like way in which it is done.
 Stating, "You usually get a good laugh at the antics of Mr. Stain and his friends, but sometimes things get dramatic in a thought-provoking way that gets to you.
 Some moments are particularly disturbing.".
 He thought the series would be "perfect for a nice break from reality when you want some laughs with the occasional moral message" and suggested that even non-anime fans could enjoy it.

 Michael Bartholow of Advanced Media Networks called the show "wacky, bizarre and humorous with touching moments that are thought provoking".
-Also comparing it to the Looney Tunes series, specifically praising its choice to be visually oriented rather than relying on conventional dialogues.
+Also comparing it to the Looney Tunes series, specifically praising its choice to be visually oriented rather than relying on conventional dialogue.